Mariana88/Telepathometer/README.md

 All information you enter here is primarily visible only to you.
 Only when a "telepathy event" happens and the other person also thinks about you, either at the same time or over a similar topic, both of you will be able to see the information related to only those specific thoughts which were part of the event.

-# Users and User Stories
+# General System Behaviour, Users and User Stories

 ## Users